ed-freitas/ps-projects-audition/tasks.md

 ## Description of the project
 This project will provide you a step-by-step guide to create a Python script that is able to read fields from a PDF form document.

+The Python script that you will create will be called: `forms.py` (a working copy has been added to this repo: `forms-ready.py`).

 ## Verify locally
 To test this script locally:
-* Open up a terminal session at the project root folder
+* Open up a terminal session at the project root folder.
-* You must use Python 3.6.X or above
+* You must use Python 3.6.X or above.
-* Run command `python forms.py opportunity.pdf`
+* Run command `python forms.py opportunity.pdf`.

 The sample PDF form document provided for this demo is called `opportunity.pdf`.

-The Python script that you will create will be called: `forms.py` (a working copy has been added to this repo).

 ## Task 1: Install the `PyPDF2` library
 The PDF file format is a versatile document format.
 It is one of the world’s most used file formats along with Microsoft Excel and Word.